brightpuddle/goaci/README.md

 ```

 ### Backup client
 goACI also features a "backup" client for querying ACI `.tar.gz` backup files.
-As much as possible this client mirrors the API of the HTTP client.
+This client partially mirrors the API of the HTTP client.

 ```go
 backup, _ := goaci.NewBackup("config.tar.gz")